AlexanderLJX/snip-translate/README.md

 ### Run the application

 1. Double-click `run.bat` to start the program.
+2. Wait a few minutes to download
+3. Use `ctrl+shift+s` to snip.
+Scanned text will be copied to clipboard.